MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 13. Switch back to **LON-CL1**.

-14. In your browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
+14. On LON-CL1, in your browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
 If the **Drive by URL - Free offer** simulation does not appear in the **Recent Simulations** list, select the **Refresh** icon to the left of the URL on the address bar.
 The **Drive by URL - Free offer** simulation should now appear.
 Select the **Drive by URL - Free offer** simulation to view the diagnostic results that were captured for this simulation.

 15. A **Drive by URL - Free offer** page should appear.
 Review all the information collected for this simulated attack.
 When you're finished, select the **X** in the upper right-hand corner of the window to close it.